MaibornWolff/codecharta/gh-pages/_docs/07-01-new-to-code.md

 - Run `gradlew.bat test` or `./gradlew test`
 - Run `gradlew.bat integrationTest` or `./gradlew integrationTest`

-**If you want to run the JUnit-4 tests with the IntelliJ-Runner, make sure to go to `File -> Settings ->Build,Execution, Deployment -> Build Tools -> Gradle` and select `Run test using: IntelliJ IDEA`**
+**If you want to run the JUnit tests with the IntelliJ-Runner, make sure to go to `File -> Settings ->Build,Execution, Deployment -> Build Tools -> Gradle` and select `Run test using: IntelliJ IDEA`**

 ### Linting/Formatting